2023 Most Popular Civil Engineering Doctor's Degree Schools in Massachusetts

 The colleges and universities below are the most popular for civil eng majors pursuing a doctor's degree.

-Our analysis found University of Massachusetts Amherst to be the most popular school for civil engineering students who want to pursue a doctor’s degree in Massachusetts.
+Our 2023 rankings named University of Massachusetts Amherst the most popular school in Massachusetts for civil engineering students working on their doctor’s degree.
 UMass Amherst is a fairly large public school located in the large suburb of Amherst.

 Women make up 50% of the civil eng majors at the school.